Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Acknowledgements

 \section{Acknowledgements}

 This work is funded by UGC and DST.
-The author thanks Sumana Bhattacharyya, Sanjay K. Ghosh and Rajarshi Ray for helpful discussions and Pratik Goshal and Pracheta Singha for critical reading of the manuscript.
+The author thanks Sumana Bhattacharyya, Sanjay K. Ghosh, and Rajarshi Ray for helpful discussions, and Pratik Goshal and Pracheta Singha for the critical reading of the manuscript.
+The publication and article processing charges are funded by SCOAP3.